parrenin/IceChrono/README.md

 `python IceChrono.py AICC2012-LR`

 It takes about 10 mn to run on a recent computer.
-It is an AICC2012-like experiment, albeit which a Low Resolution.
+It is an AICC2012-like experiment, albeit whith a Low Resolution.

 What is the structure of an experiment directory?